Education Service Exports

 U.S. Education Service Exports

-Education services is a critical element of our trade relationships with countries worldwide.
+Education services are a critical element of our trade relationships with countries worldwide.
 Promoting study in the United States strengthens our economic development through innovation, workforce development, and attracting foreign direct investment.
 There are enormous challenges and opportunities for U.S. international education around the world.
-Increasing trade and investment opportunities for U.S. educational institutions and entities is, therefore, a top priority at the U.S. Commercial Service, the export promotion arm of the U.S. Department of Commerce’s International Trade Administration.
+Increasing trade and investment opportunities for U.S. educational institutions and entities are, therefore, a top priority at the U.S. Commercial Service, the export promotion arm of the U.S. Department of Commerce’s International Trade Administration.

-What Can the U.S. Commercial Service Do for You?
+What the U.S. Commercial Service Can Do for You

 The U.S. Commercial Service (CS) is the export promotion arm of the U.S. Department of Commerce’s International Trade Administration.
 Our global network of more than 1330 trade professionals is located throughout the United States and in U.S. Embassies and Consulates in more than 75 countries.
 Whether you are looking to recruit your first international student or expand your recruitment efforts to additional countries, we offer the expertise you need to assist with your international outreach to students, potential partners, and agents.

-How We Can Help Your Institutions:
+How We Can Help Your Institutions

 The CS Global Education Team works to help connect you to high school counselors, agents, and potential partner universities, recruit international students, and meet with companies or government entities that require specialized training.
 Our team can also assist with your educational state consortia efforts and overseas promotion.
 We can provide you with tools and information you need to set priorities and plan for international outreach.